qcubed/orm/README.md

 # QCubed Orm
 QCubed Standalone ORM

-This is for version 4.0, and is pre-alpha at this point.
+This is for version 4.0 of QCubed, and is pre-alpha at this point